AmericanEnglish/OOCPP/README.md

 The aim of this repo is to keep it simple.
 I'll go back through and introduce some definition of these fancy terms when it suits me.
+Please note that this repo isn't yet meant to be a fully exauhstive course on all things CPP OOP.
+In fact many things that might be considered important to OOP might not be super relevant to the development of Qt windows.
+So I won't put anything about Descontructors for example.
+Maybe in the future but not for now.

 ## Header Files and Implementation Files